jasonmagicblox/Verademo-master/readme.md

 Open `/reset` in your browser and follow the instructions to prep the database

 Login with your username/password as defined in `Utils.java`

+This is my new line.
+Test me for security.